AFCYBER-DREAM/artifactory/README.md

 * db_server:
 * db_password:

-It is a good idea to use `ansible-vault encrypt_string` for the password variable.
+It is a good idea to use `ansible-vault encrypt_string` to encrypt the db_password variable.

 Dependencies
 ------------